BioGUIwsl1Lab/Protein-Asterisk-Remover/README.md

 # Protein-Asterisk-Remover
-Windows GUI app that removes * from the end of each sequence in an input fasta file
+A Fast Windows GUI app that removes * from the end of each sequence in an input fasta file

 ## Dependencies